 With the introduction of Private Apps, users who previously developed on HubSpot and utilized API Keys will now be required to migrate existing integrations from using API Key authentication to using Private Apps instead.
 Instructions for how to migrate existing integrations can be found here.

 Private Apps allow you to set up a separate static access token for each integration.
 Private App access tokens are also scoped like OAuth access tokens, so you can control the access that each integration has to your HubSpot account.

-Private Apps work much the same as API key integrations would, with the main change being that they use a static access token in the Authorization HTTP header, instead of using the API key in a query parameter to authorize the API request.
-No other changes should be required aside from updating the authentication method.
+Private Apps work much the same as API key integrations do, with the main change being that they use a static access token in the Authorization HTTP header, instead of using the API key in a query parameter to authorize the API request.
+No other changes should be required of your integration aside from updating the authentication method.

 When is this change happening?

-Starting July 15, 2022, we will no longer allow new API keys to be created.
-Existing API keys will work until November 30th, but accounts which do not have an API key, as of July 15, 2022, will not have access to create a new API key.
-API calls made with API keys on or after Nov 30, 2022 will return 401 errors.
+As of July 15, 2022, we no longer allowed new API keys to be created.
+Existing API keys will work until November 30th, but accounts which did not have an API key, as of July 15, 2022, will not have access to create a new API key.

 In order to begin using Private Apps immediately, please see the documentation for Private Apps.